 If you have lost one or more teeth, dental implants are almost like getting those teeth back.
 They look like natural teeth, function like natural teeth, and they can be cared for just like your natural teeth: brush, floss, and make your regular dentist visits.
-And just like natural teeth, when properly cared for, dental implants can last a lifetime.
+And just like natural teeth, when properly cared for, they can last a lifetime.
 Most people can get dental implants, and they have a very high success rate, especially when placed by a specialist like a periodontist.

 What Are Dental Implants?

-Dental implants are artificial roots that are placed in your jaw.
+These artificial roots are placed in your jaw.
 They can be made of titanium, titanium-zirconium alloy (TiZr), or solid zirconia.
 Titanium isn’t just biocompatible, it’s a metal that your bone can grow around and bond to in a process called osseointegration.
 These implants literally become a part of you.
 TiZr implants provide a different metal option that may be more biocompatible.
 Some people are more comfortable with the metal-free option of solid zirconia dental implants, which offers many benefits over titanium or TiZr implants.

 Benefits of Dental Implants